kaylasimus/kaylasimus.github.io/README.md

 Game where the player guesses a random number.

 - Basic Features: Random number generation, input form, feedback (higher/lower).
+- Later proper directions that each guess is a differnt number, let's see how many times you're willing to try thinking of the same number!

 - Enhanced Features: Score tracking, limited attempts, hint system.